By Robert Tie, CFE

 Some nations fare better

-“Transparency and swift response are key elements in an effective whistleblowing program.” — Jonathan T. Marks, CFE, CPA, partner and leader of regulatory investigations and compliance, Marcum LLP
+“Transparency and swift response are key elements in an effective whistleblowing program.” — Jonathan T. Marks, CFE, CPA, partner and leader of the global forensic investigations and compliance, Baker Tilly US LLP.

-“Transparency and swift response are key elements in an effective whistleblowing program,” says Jonathan T. Marks, CFE, CPA, partner and leader of regulatory investigations and compliance practice at Marcum LLP, a global public accounting and advisory services firm with headquarters in New York.
+“Transparency and swift response are key elements in an effective whistleblowing program,” says Jonathan T. Marks, CFE, CFF, CPA, partner, and leader of the global fraud and forensic investigations and compliance practice at Baker Tilly US LLP, a global public accounting and advisory services firm.

 With more than three decades of experience investigating corruption and other fraud, Marks took particular note of the 2015 directive then-U.S. Deputy Attorney General Sally Yates issued to U.S. attorneys on investigating corporate misconduct.